m3o/services/blog/web/content/_posts/2020-05-04-introducing-micro-server.md

 ## To end

 If you're interested in the future of cloud-native development, microservices and distributed systems come join us in the community.
 You can find us in our [Slack channel](https://slack.micro.mu) or on [Discourse](https://community.micro.mu/).
 We can help you if for any reason you get stuck with our [docs](https://micro.mu/docs) or the [getting started guide](https://micro.mu/docs/getting-started.html).

+Also check out the project on [github](https://github.com/micro/micro) and give us a ⭐ if you like it.

+Cheers
+From the team at Micro